PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 ## Other functions

+### settings.py

+All the settings in one place!
+Each of the python files have variable that you can change for it to do exactly what you want.
+In order to make it easier, I have put it all in one file.
+All you have to do is change it there!
+No need to ever look at any of the other one (unless you want to of course).

 ### textExtractor.py

 This script makes a file with the messages in the json file.
 This is a good way to get a text-only version.
-A couple settings a the bottom.
+A couple settings a the bottom that can be changed in `settings.py`

 ### plotMessages.py